 Every summer, the Museum of Science holds a special event known as Summer Thursdays.

-The Summer Thursday series will take place at the Charles Hayden Planetarium and the Mugar Omni Theater all summer long.
+Events take place at the Charles Hayden Planetarium and the Mugar Omni Theater all summer long.

 NOTE: General admission tickets to the Museum of Science are included with at least one Boston tourist pass.

-FAMILY-FRIENDLY THINGS TO DO IN JULY
+FAMILY-FRIENDLY ACTIVITIES IN JULY

 This section will cover a lot of great things that you can do with your family in Boston during the month of July.

-For even more excellent attractions and events, take a look at our other sections for ideas like taking the kids to a spray pool, Hatch Shell events, sporting events, Independence Day celebrations, the Boston Triathlon and more.
+For even more excellent attractions and events, take a look at our other sections for ideas like taking the kids to a spray pool, Hatch Shell events, sporting events, Independence Day celebrations, the Boston Triathlon, and more.

 Make sure to check our post about things to do with your kids in Boston for additional family-friendly activities.